Private Hard Money Loan Types

 However, it is no secret that a great credit score and a lot of income, isn’t necessarily a golden ticket to approval – the overall process can be invasive and take a long time.
 Private lenders utilize a different approach by lending funds based on collateral; therefore, the lender places less emphasis on credit history.

-How Does a Private Money Loan Work?
+How Does a Private Hard Money Loan Work?

 Generally, private money loans are contracted for a short-term – usually between 6 to 24 months.
 A real estate investor would not want their loan for a long period of time because the interest rates are typically higher than traditional loans.
 One of the biggest benefits of choosing a private money loan is the speed at which you can close.
 Walnut Street Finance can close quickly in a matter of days which is essential when trying to win the bidding war on a property for your next project.

 Basically, private money loans allow real estate investors and developers the opportunity to purchase more properties and do more deals with less upfront capital which results in a great return on their investment.

 Private Hard Money Loans